EV Charging Guide

 Network coverage and availability change frequently.
 Check current coverage in your area before subscribing.

 The takeaway: look at the chargers along your most common routes and install the apps for those specific networks.
-Do not just download the most popular apps globally.
-Your daily commute and regular trips determine which apps you actually need.
+Don't just download the most popular apps globally.
+Your daily commute and regular trips determine which apps you actually need, and in Europe that usually means native network apps first.

 What About Payment Without an App?

-In practice, many chargers installed before these regulations still require an app or RFID card.
-Even at chargers with contactless payment, you sometimes pay a higher rate than app users because the operator cannot offer you a subscription discount without an account.
-The convenience of tap-to-pay comes with a small cost premium at some stations.
+In practice, many chargers installed before these rules still rely heavily on apps or RFID cards.
+Even at chargers with contactless payment, you sometimes pay more than app users because the operator cannot give you subscription pricing, member discounts, or account-based offers without an account.
+The convenience of tap-to-pay is real, but so is the price difference.

 RFID charging cards are another option, especially popular in Europe.
 Networks like Shell Recharge, Plugsurfing, and others offer physical cards you can tap on the charger to start a session.
 These are useful if you prefer not to use your phone or if your phone battery is low.